SumoLogic/sumologic-documentation/docs/metrics/metric-queries-alerts/metrics-operators/index.md

 ---
 slug: /metrics/metric-queries-alerts/metrics-operators
+title: Metrics Operators
+sidebar_label: Metrics Operators
+description: Learn about how to use Sumo Logic metric query operators and run queries on a metric query tab.
 ---

-# Metrics Operators

 The following table lists the metrics supported operators and provides examples of queries containing each type of operator.

 ## accum